 in the eye of the beholder. can no longer hide it. true.

-A title like there is always tomorrow doesn’t define meaning; it opens tone—somewhere between hope and resignation.
+A title like there is always tomorrow does not define meaning; it opens tone, somewhere between hope and resignation.
 Language, smoothed by everyday use, is offered again as another layer of the painting’s surface.
 These phrases connect the abstract to lived experience, replacing detachment with recognition.

 Between Knowing and Searching

 Failures become foundations.
 Doubt becomes engine.
-Each new mark grows out of what wasn’t yet working.
-The collection’s unevenness—some canvases raw, others strangely resolved—is not inconsistency but evidence of process left visible.
+Each new mark grows out of what was not yet working.
+The collection’s unevenness, some canvases raw, others strangely resolved, is not inconsistency but evidence of process left visible.

 This is not a modernist pursuit of purity but an exploration conducted after certainty has collapsed.
-The works don’t answer why paint now—they embody the question, acknowledging that to continue, without knowing where it leads, is itself an honest response to the instability of contemporary life.
+The works do not answer why paint now.
+They embody the question, acknowledging that to continue, without knowing where it leads, is itself an honest response to the instability of contemporary life.

 Temporal Abstraction